Henrique-zoo/Henrique-zoo/README.md

 <h1 align="left">Hi 👋!
 My name is Henrique.
 I'm from Brazil.</h1>

-###

-<p align="left">🔭 I’m currently studying computer engineering at University of Brasília.<br>👀 I’m interested in Competitive Programming, Digital Systems and others<br>📫 you can contact me at morcelleshenrique@gmail.com</p>
+- 🌱 I’m currently studying computer engineering at University of Brasília
+- 👀 I’m interested in Competitive Programming, Digital Systems and others
+- 📫 You can reach me through e-mail or the social media links in this page

 ###